 Not sure when to harvest grapes?
-The color might look right, but does that mean it’s time to harvest hose homegrown grapes?
+The colour might look right, but does that mean it’s time to harvest hose homegrown grapes?

 Here are a few tips to help you judge when grapes are ready to pick.
 Oh yeah, and make sure they’re grapes, not virginia creepers.
 If you’re not sure how to tell them apart, read this post on identifying grapes versus virginia creepers.